-Before calibration of the optical filters in the Monitor the UA numbers of each of the installed filters is "entered" into the active set-up of the Monitor.
-This enables the Monitor to find a set of numerical parameters, which describe each numbered optical filter (this information is found in the Read Only Memory of the Monitor).
+Before calibration of the optical filters in the Monitor the UA number of the installed filter is "entered" into the active set-up of the Monitor.
+This enables the Monitor to find a set of numerical parameters, which describe the optical filter (this information is found in the Read Only Memory of the Monitor).
 These numerical parameters are called Optical Filter Factors.

-During a CALIBRATION TASK the Monitor uses these Optical Filter Factors to calculate the calibration factors for each installed optical filter.
-As explained in section 9.1.2, by "entering" a Filter Bank No. in the active set-up before calibration of any particular filter with any particular gas, each filter can be calibrated to measure up to five different gases and the filter bank number tells the Monitor exactly where (in the Source Memory) to store the calibration factors calculated during the calibration task.
+During a CALIBRATION TASK the Monitor uses the Optical Filter Factors to calculate the calibration factors for the installed optical filter.
+As explained in section 9.1.2, by "entering" a Filter Bank No. in the active set-up before calibration of the particular filter with the particular gas, each filter can be calibrated to measure up to five different gases and the filter bank number tells the Monitor exactly where (in the Source Memory) to store the calibration factors calculated during the calibration task.